djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 >
 > ***You can also test the agents from AI chat.***

-Navigate to AI chat by going to the hamburger menu at top left and and selecting Chat.
+Navigate to AI chat by going to the hamburger menu at top left and select **Chat**.

 <img width="1000" alt="image" src="./screenshots_hands_on_lab/39.png">